section-engineering-education/engineering-education/content/articles/understanding-blockchains-interoperability-via-cosmos-network/index.md

 #### The application layer
 As discussed earlier, the work of the consensus layer is to perform nodes validation.
 In contrast, the networking layer transmits messages.
 The application layer then passes transactions to networking and consensus layers.

 In this layer, the transactions happening on the blockchain are determined.
 They are then forwarded to the consensus layer.
-The consensus and application layer communication happen through an [Application Blockchain Interface](https://blog.cosmos.network/abci-the-application-blockchain-interface-f1bd8278cdd7) (ABCI).
+The consensus and application layer communication happens through an [Application Blockchain Interface](https://blog.cosmos.network/abci-the-application-blockchain-interface-f1bd8278cdd7) (ABCI).
 This interface is not limited to a specific programming language.
 Applications developed to operate on the cosmos network can interact with the base layers of the protocol.
-This is with disregard of the programming language used.
+This is with disregard for the programming language used.

 ### Pillars of the cosmos network
 #### Tendermint core